All About Planted Aquariums

 I Am Still Learning

-Learning and experiencing the intricacies of maintaining a planted aquarium is a gratifying experience.
+Learning and experiencing the intricacies of maintaining a planted aquarium is a gratifying and humbling experience.
+You will learn how even the smallest organisms balance the system and how Nature does it as well.

 Now Let's Begin Shall We?